New shortcut trigger (real-time)

 Global shortcuts have team & user context.

-Message shortcuts have team, user, channel and message context.
+Message shortcuts have team, channel, and message context.
 You can also copy the original message text into a command input value.

 |Shortcut name||Name of the shortcut||